so-lost/Learning-Bash/README.md

 Ctrl C		cancel whatever you are running
 Ctrl P 		move up 1 line
 Ctrl N 		move down 1 line
+Ctrl W 		This deletes the word before the cursor only

 ····························································································································